 View this post on Instagram

-The Kalamazoo Nature Center is the unmissable spot off the trail and voted the #1 nature center in the nation.
+The Kalamazoo Nature Center is the unmissable spot off the Lake to Lake trail in Michigan and was voted the #1 nature center in the nation.
 Open year-round, this nature preserve features both indoor and outdoor activities perfect for the whole family.
-The nature center stretches 1,100 miles with 11-miles of pristine nature reserves perfect for hiking and cross-country skiing.
+If you’re looking to do more hiking off the Lake to Lake trail, the nature center stretches 1,100 miles with 11-miles of pristine nature reserves perfect for hiking and cross-country skiing.

-The fun doesn’t stop off the trail.
+The fun doesn’t stop off the Lake to Lake trail in Michigan.
 There are heaps of county parks located near both trails.
 The Kal-Haven and Kalamazoo River Valley Trails connect to some of southwest Michigan’s most pristine county parks.
 Making up for hundreds of acres off of both trails, these county parks offer a variety of fun to be had for the whole family!

 River Oaks County Park is located on the shore of Morrow Lake.
 The park gets its name for the 100+ acres of old Oak Tree’s on the 330 acres of the park.
 Enjoy a splash pad, dog park, Southwest Michigan’s most premier soccer fields, and much more.
 Your furry friend will also love the dog park.
 This county park has direct access to the Kalamazoo River Valley Trail.